What Happens to Your Kids — and Their Money — If You’re Not Around?

 I help families all over Northwest Arkansas and Southwest Missouri get their legal plans in place — without the stress or confusion.

-You’ve already done the hardest part: You care enough to plan.
+You’ve already done the hardest part: you care enough to plan.

 Now let’s make sure the legal side matches your intentions.